U.S. State Department issues sanctions warning to banks over Hong Kong crackdown | Law-Order

 U.S. State Department issues sanctions warning to banks over Hong Kong crackdown

-The U.S. State Department on Wednesday formally warned international financial institutions doing business with individuals deemed responsible for China's crackdown in Hong Kong that they could soon face sanctions.
-In a report to Congress seen by Reuters, the State Department named 10 individuals, including Hong Kong's chief executive Carrie Lam, all of whom have already been sanctioned, and said within 60 days it would identify financial institutions that conduct significant transactions with them.
+The U.S. State Department on Wednesday warned international financial institutions doing business with individuals deemed responsible for China's crackdown in Hong Kong that they could soon face tough sanctions.
+In a report to Congress, the State Department named 10 people, including Hong Kong's chief executive Carrie Lam, all of whom have already been sanctioned, and said within 60 days it would identify financial institutions that conduct significant transactions with them.

-In August, Washington imposed sanctions on Lam and other senior security and political officials for what Washington says is their role in curtailing political freedoms in a crackdown on the territory's pro-democracy movement.
-Wednesday's State Department report did not add any new individuals to the list nor did it name any banks or other financial institutions that might be at risk for sanctions.
+In August, Washington put sanctions on Lam, the territory's current and former police chiefs and other top officials for what Washington says is their role in curtailing freedoms in a crackdown on the territory's pro-democracy movement.
+Wednesday's State Department document did not add any new individuals to the list nor did it name any banks or other financial institutions that might be at risk for penalties.

+But the report put the firms on notice that they could be subject to so-called secondary sanctions, including restrictions on U.S. loans, foreign exchange, property transactions, exports and transfers, in addition to measures against their executives.
+Senior British and U.S. politicians have recently criticized HSBC and Standard Chartered after the banks backed China's national security law for the territory.

 - READ MORE ON: